Hi! Thanks for visiting my website.

 I have a BFA in acting from Baylor and an MFA in directing from University of Tennessee (Knoxville).
 I directed professionally in Atlanta for a dozen years, including founding and running a theatre for family audiences, before moving to New York City in 2002.
 While living in NYC I wasn’t pursuing directing, but I did manage to direct a few Equity staged readings and one fully-staged production, *mark, a solo performance of the Gospel of Mark, presented by Magis Theatre Company at world-renowned LaMama Experimental Theatre Company.

 My husband, Chuck, a professional guitarist, and I relocated to Waco, Texas, in July of 2016.
 I joined the staff of Creative Waco, the local arts agency, as Project Manager for Artist Professional Development.
-I developed and currently run the Greenhouse, a six-month mentoring program for new arts businesses, and I teach the theatre class at Bishop Reicher Catholic High School.
+I developed and ran the Greenhouse, a six-month mentoring program for new arts businesses, and I teach the theatre class at Bishop Reicher Catholic High School.

 I’m proud to be involved with Artists Thrive, a project of the Tremaine Foundation.
 “Artists Thrive is a growing initiative offering activities, practices, language, visions and values of what it means to succeed and thrive as an artist – and what it means to have a thriving arts sector and, eventually, thriving communities.”
 Right up my alley.